davejacobs/mint/doc/designs/PLUGINS.md

    and consumes `option1`.

-2. **The callback option (mainly implemented).** `mint epub publish file --option1 --option2` calls `mint publish` with the ePub plugin, passing in option2 with opts. *This plugin must be in a ~/.config/mint/plugins directory.* (There will be other plugin directories for other scopes.)
+2. **The callback option (mainly implemented).** `mint epub publish file --option1 --option2` calls `mint` with the ePub plugin, passing in option2 with opts. *This plugin must be in a ~/.config/mint/plugins directory.* (There will be other plugin directories for other scopes.)